 Healthinsurance.org is a company that educates its users about health insurance.
-It provides insurance information specific to each state and for people searching for coverage at any point within the year.
-Initially, this project was to determine why their health plan finding tool dropped in use the prior Open enrollment period.
-The project expanded to focus on the organization and verbiage of the entire site.
+It provides insurance information specific to each state for individuals searching for coverage at any point within the year.
+Initially, this project was to determine why their health plan finding tool dropped in use during the yearly Open enrollment period.
+However, the project expanded to focus on the overall site architecture.

 The most valuable outcome of this project was helping the stakeholder understand the difference between the ideal user's mindset and the company's mindset.
 Once the user needs weres explained, I worked with the stakeholder and the site's web developers to increase usability through information architecture and visual design.